All posts in Uncategorized

 IF post is in Google calendar, THEN post to Facebook. | Check it out

 This isn’t for the faint-hearted or pages with a lot of traffic.
-But if you’ve got a small business and want to respond to customer comments or queries on the go, get notified via SMS when someone gets in touch.
+But if you’ve got a small business and wanted to respond to customer comments or queries on the go, you can get notified via SMS when someone gets in touch.

 If you run a big page or community – don’t to this.
 Switch off your computer, have a bath and some downtime!

 IF someone sends a message on Facebook, THEN get an SMS | Check it out

 IF someone sends a message on Twitter, THEN get an SMS | Check it out

 If you’re the kind of person who creates novelty avatars for Halloween and Christmas (I secretly am!), then this is one which might be handy.
 Update all your social network profile pictures in one go, based off what your Facebook page has.
 Just remember to save a copy of the original! ;)

 IF my Facebook Page profile picture changes, THEN update my Twitter Profile | Check it out

 IF my Facebook Page profile picture changes, THEN update my Google Plus Profile | Check it out